NWilson/keyboards/02-keyopatra-project/README.md

 - Reject the concept of the ridiculous, historical row-staggered layouts (of ¼, ½, and ¼ U).
 Why on _earth_ type on a keyboard that isn't even designed for the human hand?
-- Are willing to reject (or ignore) build quality concerns if those impact on the keyboard's ergonomics (for example, preferring a 3D-printed split keyboard to an CNC alumimium traditional case).
+- Are willing to reject (or ignore) build quality concerns if those impact on the keyboard's ergonomics (for example, preferring a 3D-printed split keyboard to an CNC aluminium traditional case).

 ![Picture of split ergo keyboards](./typical-ergo-collection.webp)
 <br/>A typical collection of ergonomic keyboards from an ergonomicist (Credit: /u/teadetime, [via r/ErgoMechKeyboards](https://www.reddit.com/r/ErgoMechKeyboards/comments/145f952/my_growing_40_collection/))